ConnectedPlacesCatapult/TomboloVisualisationSuite/PRODUCTION.md

 Enter a name for the DB and choose a master username and password.

 The 'advanced settings' may be left at their default values.
 By default the DB will be accessible via a public IP address.
+Modify the security group to allow access to port 5432 from anywhere.
-This facilitates setup of the DB but you may sibsequently want to restrict access to the DB once setup is complete.
+This facilitates setup of the DB but you may subsequently want to restrict access to the DB once setup is complete.

 Follow the setup procedure outlined in create_db.sh to create the default user, database, add required extensions and restore the database dump.